Progressive bandwagon: Now Warren planning a 'wealth tax,' adviser says

 Breaking News Emails

-Sen. Elizabeth Warren is working on a plan to slap a 2 percent annual tax on households with over $50 million in assets, according to an economist who reviewed the proposal — the first among 2020 presidential contenders that would raise revenue by taxing wealth rather than income.
+Sen. Elizabeth Warren is working on a plan to slap a 2 percent annual tax on households with over $50 million in assets — the first among 2020 presidential contenders that would raise revenue by taxing wealth rather than income.

+"The rich & powerful run Washington," Warren said on Twitter.
+"Here's one benefit they wrote for themselves: After making a killing from the economy they’ve rigged, they don't pay taxes on that accumulated wealth.
+It’s a system that’s rigged for the top if I ever saw one."

 Emmanuel Saez and Gabriel Zucman, two prominent economics professors at the University of California, Berkeley known for their research on inequality, evaluated the Massachusetts Democrat's proposal in a letter to her office, first published by the Washington Post.